 PIA Windows app

-For this review, I thoroughly tested out the Windows VPN client.
-Overall, the Windows client feels polished and is also user-friendly.
+For this PIA review, I thoroughly tested out the Windows VPN client.
+Overall, the Windows client feels polished and it’s also user-friendly.
 I also liked the “dark mode” design.
 Below you can see the PIA Windows client which expands or collapses to reveal more settings and options.
 Here is the collapsed version displaying basic connection info:

 The app hovers above the tray in the bottom-right corner of the desktop.
 In addition to all the features we covered above, the PIA desktop client also has: